-Published: 29 May 2012
+Published: 31 May 2016

-Induced abortion is one of the most commonly performed gynaecological procedures (Royal College of Obstetrics and Gynaecology Guidelines 2011).
+Termination of pregnancy (also known as induced abortion) is one of the most commonly performed gynaecological procedures (Royal College of Obstetrics and Gynaecology Guidelines 2011).
 These procedures are carried out under the terms of the Abortion Act 1967, which applies to England, Wales and Scotland.
 Doctors have a legal requirement to notify the Chief Medical Officer in Scotland of all terminations carried out in Scotland.
 The Information Services Division (ISD) is responsible for the administration and reporting of these notifications of abortions on behalf of the Chief Medical Officer in Scotland.